abdeoliveira/auruby/README.md

 ## Features

 -   **Search and Install:** Search for packages on the AUR and install them with an interactive selection menu.
+-   **Upgrade All AUR Packages:** Check for updates for all installed AUR packages and install them.
 -   **Multi-Package Operations:** Install multiple packages in a single command (`auruby pkg1 pkg2`).
 -   **Recursive Dependency Resolution:** Automatically detects and installs AUR dependencies before building the main package.
--   **Correct Option Handling:** Intelligently merges build options from your personal config with those in a package's `PKGBUILD`.
--   **Clean YAML Configuration:** Uses a simple, safe, and easy-to-read YAML file for configuration, not an executable script.
+-   **Clean YAML Configuration:** Uses a simple, safe, and easy-to-read YAML file for configuration.
 -   **Parallel Builds:** Configurable number of CPU cores to use for faster package compilation.
 -   **Standard Flags:** Supports common flags like `--force` for re-cloning/rebuilding and `--yes` for non-interactive installation.